Chapter 5:

 “Six healing and three antidotes.”

-Auntie Heather smiles, “Coming right up.”
+Auntie Heather smiles.
+“Coming right up.”

 “That’ll be a total of one silver.”

 Hunh, potions are surprisingly cheap.
-I thought the amount I purchased would be worth at least double.
+I had thought the amount I purchased would be worth at least double.

 I happily part ways with silver.